Philosophy, Religion and Ethics

 Key Stage 3

-In Key Stage 3, PRE aims to develop characteristics and key skills that help prepare all students for dealing with life: raising awareness of other faiths, establishing a sense of identity, developing open and enquiring minds and encouraging empathy with others.
+In Key Stage 3, PRE aims to develop the characteristics and key skills that help prepare all students for dealing with life in an open minded and critical way.
+It will raise awareness of other faiths, establish a sense of identity, and develop open and enquiring minds.

-In Year 7 the students will study elements of community in ‘The Island’ unit, then will look at world religions, their beliefs and practices.
+In Year 7 Students will study elements of community in ‘The Island’ unit, then will look at Inspiration and Authority, before investigating the beliefs and practices of Judaism and Christianity.

 How can parents help at home?